front-commerce/developers.front-commerce.com/source/docs/reference/environment-variables.md

 - `FRONT_COMMERCE_ES_HOST`: the host of your Elasticsearch instance, without trailing slash (ex: `http://es.front-commerce.local:9200`)
 - `FRONT_COMMERCE_ES_ALIAS`: the alias prefix shared for your stores Elasticsearch indexes (ex: `magento2`).
 The store code will be appended.
+- `FRONT_COMMERCE_ES_ELASTICSUITE_VERSION`: the version of the ElasticSuite module installed.
+By default, Front-Commerce considers a version < 2.9.
 - ~~FRONT_COMMERCE_ES_VERSION: Elasticsearch server version (ex: 6.7)~~ deprecated in `2.0.0-rc.0` and removed in `2.0.0`

 ### Paypal